Derek Shepherd: Storylines

+Meredith has a child in season 9 which she doubted would be carried to term because of her earlier infertility, Derek was incredibly happy through her pregnancy and always reassured her.
+Derek, Meredith, Callie, Arizona (Jessica Capshaw) (Paediatric surgeon Callie’s wife), and Cristina (Sandra Oh) (Meredith’s best friend, and close friend to Derek (they basically became family due to Meredith and Cristina’s close bond)then buy Seattle grace mercy west hospital and names it grey Sloan after Lexie and Mark who died in the plane crash in season 8.
+In the season finale Meredith gives birth to their son Derek Bailey Shepherd in a blackout due to a super storm.
+Their baby required a crash c-section to be delivered safely and whilst Derek went to the nicu with newly born Bailey Meredith started bleeding out which massively terrified Derek as well his wife almost died and he didn’t know she was alive until after where dr Miranda Bailey (whom their son was named after) who saved here life told them (Derek and Cristina) that she lived.

 Derek and Meredith's marriage is strained after he accepted an invitation from the U.S. President to participate in the Brain-Mapping Initiative.
 He went back on his promise that he would not add to his current workload to devote time to their two young children and allow Meredith the chance to establish her career as a full-fledged attending.
 Eventually, he was offered a position at the National Institutes of Health in Washington, D.C., but Meredith puts her foot down and refuses to leave her hometown and uproot their young family.
 His youngest sister Amelia (Caterina Scorsone) takes over his position at Grey Sloan as Head of Neurosurgery.
 Meanwhile, he and Meredith fight bitterly off and on over whether they should move.
 After a tense argument, he accepts the job in the heat of the moment and leaves for Washington D.C.
 While there, he and Meredith talk things out over the phone and come to a mutual conclusion that they both did not want to end their marriage.
 He tells her that just being with her, raising their children and operating on patients was more satisfying than "saving the world".